F-Theta lenses made for laser material processing

 Telecentric lenses usually show a more homogeneous focus size distribution over the full field.
 Furthermore, telecentric lenses are more "scale preserving“ when the workpiece is defocussed.
-For example, if the workpiece is moved away from the lens, but the tilt of the laser beamis vanishing, the spot position will not change.
-This is important in drilling applications.
+For example, if the workpiece is moved away from the lens, but the tilt of the laser beam is vanishing, the spot position will not change.
+This is important for example in drilling applications.
 An immediate consequence of a small telecentricity angle is that the lenses have approximately the same diameter as the field diagonal.
 Therefore, telecentric lenses are usually more expensive than non-telecentric ones.

 Thermal focus shift

 When the temperature of an optical material changes, the corresponding shape and index of refraction change.
 These two effects alter the optical properties of the system, mainly the focus position.
 This change in position is called the thermal focus shift.
 An objective can be optimized to withstand a global homogeneous temperature change (due to variations of room temperature and sufficient time of relaxation), for example by employing temperature dependent spacers.
 However, when used with a high power laser, the temperature distribution over the lens elements becomes non-homogeneous and also scan-pattern dependent.
-The only way to make objectives insensitive towards these effects is to reduce the change in temperature, for example reduce absorption in lens and coating material:
+The only way to make objectives insensitive towards these effects is to reduce the change in temperature, for example reduce absorption in lens and coating material.

+The induced thermal focus shifts for top-hat (Δz_T) and Gaussian (Δz_G) intensity distributions can be calculated analytically.
 P_0 is the input power of the laser. f is the focal length of the lens.
 The sum is then over all optical elements in the system, indicated by the index i. n_i and dn/dT_i describe the index of refraction and its thermal derivative. alpha_i is the thermal expansion coefficient, lambda_i is the heat conduction coefficient, A_i and B_i describe the absorption coefficients of coating and material respectively. d_i is the thickness of the element, and phi_i is the diameter of the laser beam on element i.

-For high power applications, the range of usable/affordable materials is small (fused silica or CaF2) which fixes most of the material coefficients (dn/dT, n, alpha, lambda).
+For high power applications, the range of usable materials is small (fused silica or CaF2) which fixes most of the material coefficients (dn/dT, n, alpha, lambda).
 Furthermore, the application requirements determine the parameters input power (P_0) and focal length (f) and the beam sizes (phi) on and thickness (d) of the elements in an F-Theta lens usually constitute no powerful optimization parameters.
-I.e. optical designs which fulfill the optical specification usually do not differ very much in their respective lens shapes.
+In essence, optical designs which fulfill the optical specification usually do not differ very much in their respective lens shapes.
 Therefore, the most promising strategy to reduce the thermal focus shift of a system is to reduce the amount of energy being absorbed.
 This can be achieved by choosing low absorbing materials and coatings.

-A thermal focus shift, when uncompensated, changesthe application performance over time.
-A workpiece being in perfect focus at the beginning of the process might be considerably out of focus after some process time and the application result will look very different.
+A thermal focus shift, when uncompensated, changes the application performance over time.
+A workpiece being in perfect focus at the beginning of the process might be considerably out of focus after some process-time and the application result will look very different.

 Fused silica exhibits extremely small material absorption and is therefore very well suited for being used for high power applications.
 For their NIR (1064 nm) Silverline™ F-Theta lenses, Jenoptik chooses low-absorbing fused silica material and an optimized lowest-absorbing high performance coating.
 The maximum absorption of 5 ppm of the coating is guaranteed by a standardized absorption measurement procedure for every coating batch.

-(see thermal focus shift)
+See thermal focus shift.

 Pulse stretching GDD

 When light passes through an optical material of non-vanishing dispersion it accumulates a wavelength dependent optical phase.
 For laser pulses, which are effectively a linear superposition of harmonic oscillations of different wavelengths, this influences the pulse shape.
-In a second order approximation for gaussian pulses, the temporal stretching of the laser pulse is determined only by the second derivative of the phase change with respect to the light frequency, also called the group delay dispersion (GDD / P2).
+In a second order approximation for gaussian pulses, the temporal stretching of the laser pulse is determined only by the second derivative of the phase change with respect to the light frequency, also called the group delay dispersion (GDD).